Emergency Triage Education Kit Review

 Overview

 In 2009, the Emergency Triage Education Kit (ETEK), was published by the Australian Government Department of Health and Ageing (the Department), to provide a nationally consistent training framework for triage to support emergency clinicians.
-To ensure relevance and continued value for Australian emergency clinicians, the Australian Commission on Safety and Quality in Health Care (the Commission) will review the ETEK, funded by the Department of Health and Aged Care.
-The project will take approximately 12 months.
+To ensure relevance and continued value for Australian emergency clinicians, the Australian Commission on Safety and Quality in Health Care (the Commission) will review the ETEK.
+The project is funded by the Department of Health and Aged Care and will take approximately 12 months.

 Aim of the review